Pap Smears: Everything You Need To Know

 To lower your chances of cervical cancer, you can do the following:

-• Get regular Pap smears.
+Practice safer oral and penetrative sex.
+This means using items such as dental dams and condoms and limiting consumption of substances that may impair judgment before sex.
+Stop douching.
+Douching removes the normal, healthy bacteria from your vagina that protect against infection, so avoiding it may also increase your protection against STDs+STIs.
+Talk to your doctor about the HPV vaccine that protects against several of the most deadly strains.
+Also known by the brand name Gardasil 9, this HPV vaccine is a series of 2-3 shots that protect against a number of strains known to cause most cases of cancer and genital warts.
+Get regular Pap smears.
 Studies have shown that, when detected via regular Pap smears, people who have cervical cancer have a 92% cure rate, versus 66% in those who discovered their cancer via other symptoms.A large majority of the people who die from cervical cancer were not getting Pap smears in the recommended time frames.